 How many other foods require zero prep?
 At most, you might have to do a quick wash, pull off a peel, or cut some slices or chunks.
 But few foods are so convenient.
 Bonus: fruit is portable and—if it’s whole—typically needs no refrigeration.

 And it’s not just a terrific snack.
 Tired of the usual veggies in your green salad?
-Add some sliced apple, grapes, strawberries, or other fruit instead.
+Try some sliced apple, grapes, strawberries, or other fruit instead.
+Start with a Strawberry & Arugula Salad.
+Or a Quinoa & Fruit Salad.
+Or a Sweet & Savory Pear Salad.
+Mmm.

 5. It can be cheap.